-Kimberly Schaub is a senior product development scientist who worked most recently with Bulletproof 360, a company that makes coffee and tea products.
+Kimberly Schaub is a senior product development scientist who, most recently, worked with Bulletproof 360, a company that makes coffee and tea products.

 Today, Kimberly is the creator and host of the PeasOnMoss podcast, which follows her journey from a nutritionist to cook to product developer while also looking at the food product development process and those involved in it.
-We recently caught up with Kimberly to learn more about her career and her approach to product development.
+TraceGains caught up with Kimberly to learn more about her career and her approach to product development.

 Her career hasn’t taken a straightforward path.
 After earning a nutritional science degree from Pepperdine University, she went into the U.S. Air Force, where she managed the dining facilities.

-“I developed a strong backbone, which is helpful in the culinary world because each meal you prepare represents a piece of effort and soul,” she recalls.
-"Sometimes, it can be challenging to receive feedback, especially when it comes to new product development.
-You have to have be able to listen to feedback, even if you disagree with it.”
+“I developed a strong backbone, which is helpful in the culinary world because each meal you prepare represents a piece of effort and soul,” she recalled.
+“Sometimes, it can be challenging to receive feedback, especially when it comes to new product development.
+You have to be able to listen to feedback, even if you disagree with it.”

-Schaub practices what she calls culinology, a term the Research Chefs Association (RCA) coined years ago.
+Schaub practices what she calls “culinology,” a term the Research Chefs Association (RCA) coined years ago.
 It began as a hybrid of culinary arts and food technology and has since morphed into a blend of culinary arts and food science, which Schaub says is slightly different.
 But the ethos, she adds, is the same: combining culinary arts cross-functionality to create new products.

 “Culinology is something the RCA talks about a lot because we sit in a unique space between the culinary and food technology worlds,” she explained.
-“And so those of us who work in that category often call ourselves culinologists.
+“And so those of us who work in that category often call ourselves 'culinologists.'
 The RCA even has a certification program for individuals who want recognition for that work.”

 Innovation vs. Iteration

-“Iteration two,” she adds, "is still a lot of bench work that includes sourcing ingredients, having conversations with suppliers, and leveraging accessible raw materials to improve the concept.
+“Iteration two,” she added, “is still a lot of bench work that includes sourcing ingredients, having conversations with suppliers, and leveraging accessible raw materials to improve the concept.
 At that point, you’re spending less time on the bench and more time in meetings trying to figure out how to get the ingredients to make the finished product.”

-“I like to start with the end in mind and identify all the claims we’re looking to make,” she says.
-"I mentioned vegan cheese, so non-dairy would be a type of claim we’d pursue.
+“I like to start with the end in mind and identify all the claims we’re looking to make,” she said.
+“I mentioned vegan cheese, so non-dairy would be a type of claim we’d pursue.
 I’d take that list of claims and ask the suppliers how they can meet those requests.
 We don’t want a surprise either in the supply chain or in the ingredient itself later on, so I try to have these conversations upfront with suppliers.”

-“Having a program where we can all have access to comparable information so we can quickly decide how good a fit a company is as a supplier is key,” she says.
-"Most of the time, it’s all kept in our heads.
+“Having a program where we can all have access to comparable information so we can quickly decide how good a fit a company is as a supplier is key,” she said.
+“Most of the time, it’s all kept in our heads.
 But there are so many more improvements in the market now that we can integrate our information better and find each other faster.”

 New Product Development Roadblocks

-It’s expensive to launch a new product – aside from the cost of R&D; companies have to invest in scaled-up manufacturing, packaging, and shelf stocking fees.
+It’s expensive to launch a new product.
+Aside from the cost of R&D, companies have to invest in scaled-up manufacturing, packaging, and shelf stocking fees.
 Despite that, it can be challenging to get feedback from consumers or would-be consumers – aside from the sales numbers.

-While conventional wisdom holds that new product development cycles range from 12 to 18 months, from the completion of the first ideation meeting to a product hitting store shelves, Schaub argues that for most startups, that cycle is typically shorter than 12 months.
+While conventional wisdom holds that new product development cycles range from 12 to 18 months, from the completion of the first ideation meeting to a product hitting store shelves, Schaub argued that for most startups, that cycle is typically shorter than 12 months.

 “When Lundberg hired me to take a well-established brand into the frozen sector, being able to meet the supply chain that feeds that category was my biggest success point because you’re stepping into something new,” she recalls.
 “You don’t get to leverage brand reputation in a category they’re not in yet.
 Getting that opportunity to represent the brand in a positive light was a big success for me.”

-Chasing, or staying ahead of trends, is another hurdle R&D departments face.
-Which consumer trends built to last?
+Chasing, or staying ahead of trends, is another hurdle that R&D departments face.
+Which consumer trends are built to last?
 What niche markets are worth pursuing and can sustain a substantial investment in a new product?
 There’s a fine line between being ahead of the pack and getting left behind.

-“Plant-based is very big right now,” she says.
-"Perhaps vegan is a little bit too niche and off to the side.
+“Plant-based is very big right now,” she said.
+“Perhaps vegan is a little bit too niche and off to the side.
 Maybe blending plant-based with animal-based protein is a good way to go because you’re not cutting out a whole category altogether.”

-“I would say your first step to developing your superpower in the industry is getting to know the industry,” she says.
-"Attend networking events; go to regional events.
+“I would say the first step to developing your superpower in the industry is getting to know the industry,” she said.
+“Attend networking events; go to regional events.
 If your company doesn’t sponsor membership in those organizations, then paying for the individual events in your area is the next best step, and you’ll build relationships.
 Like me, older folks in the industry like to attend those events and meet the young folks who are coming in to identify high performers to bring into the fold.”

-“I think you’d be surprised by how willingly we give each other information,” she says.
-"We’re all competitors on the shelves, but we’re all friends at the conferences.
+“I think you’d be surprised by how willingly we give each other information,” she said.
+“We’re all competitors on the shelves, but we’re all friends at the conferences.
 Mentorship has played a huge role in my life.”